AngrySquid14/APUSHcommon/Violet's Notes/Unit 3/Unit 3 Test Question Concepts (Chapters 5, 6, 7.1-7.2B).md

 - Idea that women were important to nurturing the future of America
 	- Women's job to educate and instill **republican ideals** into the youth
 - Significance: women more important in life and society
+- **Educational Impact**
+	- Educational opportunities for women b/c raising next generation requires it
+- 1st step in more liberty for women
 ### Concerns of the Constitution - Origins, Reactions & Divisions?
 - Anti-Federalists: push for Bill of Rights b/c concerned over *individual rights* being at risk
 	- Federalists grand this wish, BoR added to Constitution